Is Medellín Safe for Tourists in 2026?

 How Medellín Compares to Other Cities Americans Visit.

 Americans visit Cancún in the millions.
-Cancún is in Quintana Roo, Mexico — a state under a Level 3 U.S. advisory.
+Cancún is in Quintana Roo, Mexico which is a state under a Level 3 U.S. advisory.
 Americans visit Jamaica in the millions.
 Jamaica’s homicide rate in 2024 was approximately 43 per 100,000.
 Americans visit the Dominican Republic without a second thought.
 Its homicide rate exceeds 15 per 100,000.

 The Colombia of Narcos is historical fiction applied to modern geography.
 Pablo Escobar has been dead for 33 years.
 The Medellín Cartel was dismantled decades ago.
 Organized crime still exists in rural areas and border zones, but it has zero impact on daily life in major cities.